JustusAvramenko/delenda_est/README.md

 - "Peloponnesian League": Allies can train Spartiate champion infantry.
 NOT IMPLEMENTED.

 Civ Bonuses:
 - "Othismos": Spartans can make use of the Phalanx formation without researching a technology.
-NOT IMPLEMENTED.
+NOT IMPLEMENTED: TECHS UNLOCKING FORMATIONS.
 - "Laws of Lycurgus": Infantry rank promotion upgrades cost no resources, except time.
-NOT IMPLEMENTED.
 - "Spartan Womanhood": Spartan women cannot be captured (CAPTURING NOT IMPLEMENTED) and they can build Defense Towers and Palisades.
 - "Hellenization": Building a Theatron special building increases territory effect for all buildings +20%.